crabba/swb-workshop/service-workbench-quick-start-202106.md

     * Installs **Packer**, used to build custom AMI images.
     * Installs the **Go language**, used to build the S3 synchronizer for Windows instances.

+**Note: Node Version**

+Node version 16 and above are known to cause an issue resulting in an error message 'Uploaded file must be a non-empty zip' during deployment.
+With nvm installed as above, select Node version 14 by issuing the command `nvm install v14.18`

 ```bash
 # From directory ~/environment/aws-swb-cloud9-init
 source tools-init.sh